tunakdu/portfolio-backend/README.md

 ## About This Portfolio

-This is Tunahan Akduhan's personal portfolio website built with Laravel 12 and featuring automatic email synchronization with webhook deployment.
+This is Tunahan Akduhan's personal portfolio website built with Laravel 12 and featuring automatic email synchronization with GitHub Actions deployment.

 ## About Laravel